sasha-pavlov/technical-art/scripts/csharp.md

 `Awake`: Invoked when the component is loaded in play mode, once during the script instance's lifetime.
 `Update`: Invoked every frame in play mode, before the scene is rendered from the POV of the main camera.

+## Loops

+Variables declared within a loop only get defined once, and are automatically reassigned thereafter.
+Thus it is memory-safe to declare loop-scoped vars.

 ## Debugging